f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 Executing transaction: done
 ```

-We can check that it was effectivelly uninstalled:
+We can check that it was effectively uninstalled:
 ```bash
 (p35_mltools) $ conda list | grep tensorflow
 (p35_mltools) $